sobjornstad/tersen/tersen.md

     and ending at the first non-inner-token character.
 Inner-token characters are the alphanumeric characters in your system locale,
      `-`, `'`, and `’`.
-The portions of an outer token that is not part of the inner token
+The portions of an outer token that are not part of the inner token
     are the *initial* and *final* portions,
     or, together, the *token perimeter*.